philipwfowler/snpit/README.md

 # snpit

-Whole genome SNP based identification of members of the Mycobacterium tuberculosis complex.
-Based on code originally written by Samuel Lipworth and turned into a package by Philip Fowler.
+Whole genome SNP based identification of members of the *Mycobacterium tuberculosis* complex.
+Based on code originally written by Samuel Lipworth and turned into a package by Philip Fowler and Michael Hall.

-SNP-IT allows rapid Mycobacterial speciation of VCF files aligned to NC000962 (H37rV).
+`snpit` allows rapid Mycobacterial speciation of VCF files aligned to NC000962 (H37rV) and FAST(A/Q) files.

 For more information please see this preprint;

-Lipworth S, Jajou R, de Neeling H, P B, van der Hoek W, et al. A novel multi SNP based method for the identification of subspecies and associated lineages and sub-lineages of the Mycobacterium tuberculosis complex by whole genome sequencing. bioRxiv preprint, 2017.
+> Lipworth S, Jajou R, de Neeling H, P B, van der Hoek W, et al. A novel multi SNP based method for the identification of subspecies and associated lineages and sub-lineages of the Mycobacterium tuberculosis complex by whole genome sequencing. bioRxiv preprint, 2017.
 Epub ahead of print 2017.
 DOI: [10.1101/213850](https://doi.org/10.1101/213850).

-Please email samuel.lipworth@medsci.ox.ac.uk with any queries.
+Please email <samuel.lipworth@medsci.ox.ac.uk> with any queries.

 ## How to install

+`snpit` requires python version 3.6 or greater.

 First clone the repository on your local machine